HomeAssistantTycoon/TI-30XS-XB-Multiview-Hacking/README.md

 Step 3 : clear the data editor

 Press data 4.
-Step 4 : extract the two functions from the constant value
+Step 4 : extract the error

 Press 2nd ÷ delete enter enter clear.
 Step 5 : clear the constant value

 Press 2nd ÷ 2nd ÷ clear enter.
-Step 6 : use the extracted functions
+Step 6 : See the wierd junk

-Press ▲ ▲ enter.
-Move the cursor and delete one of the two functions.
+Type in any math problem i.e. 1+1 and press enter and then scroll through the junk characters.
 Enjoy!"